“Is it too late to start social media marketing in 2025?” No. Here’s why.

 Building a Real Community Matters More

-Brands that build a real social presence perform better than those chasing followers.
+Brands with a real social presence outperform those chasing followers.

 Focus on: